Goodo73/hotflix/README.md

 ## Website for Hot Flix Movie Reviews

+Currently deployed to [Heroku](http://hotflix.herokuapp.com/).
+To be deployed to the official Hotflix site once the desired functionality is added.

 ### Background
 My brother, Pete Goodwin, reviews films.
 He currently presents his reviews on radio, usually as **Pete, The Movie Guy**, and on [Facebook](https://www.facebook.com/HotFlix.com.au) under the heading **Hot Flix Movie Reviews**.
 He does not yet have a website for showcasing his reviews.